LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - file dependency relations
 	`rdiamond` (arrow ending with a black half diamond)

-The entities, predicates, and files that are not part of the files or libraries for which you are generating a diagram use a dashed border.
+The entity, predicate, and file nodes that are not part of the entities, files, or libraries for which you are generating a diagram use a dashed border.

 The diagrams `.dot` files are created on the current directory by default.
 These files can be easily converted into a printable format such as SVG, PDF,